juba/robservable/README.md

 ## Limitations

 - Only published notebooks can be used (but you may fork and publish any notebook in Observable)
-- Only named cells can be displayed alone (but you can fork the notebook and name the cell in Observable)
+- Only named cells can be displayed by name, but you can reference unnamed cells by index (1-based), or you can fork the notebook and name the cell in Observable

 ## Installation